This program is taught in English

 - Incident Management and Response.

-Module 3: Maintaining operational aspects of information security management (Antwerp)
+Module 3: Understanding and maintaining operational aspects of information security management

-This module addresses all operational matters related to information security management, including questions such as how to keep information security on the executive agenda and how to control information security within the predefined requirements and agreements.
-In addition, this module explores new security management challenges caused by new technological developments (e.g. blockchain) and legal regulations (e.g. GDPR).
+This module addresses all operational matters related to information security management, including questions such as how to keep information security on the executive agenda and how to measure, to control and to report information security within the predefined requirements and agreements.
+In addition, this module explores new security management challenges caused by new technological developments (e.g. automation, CI/CD, blockchain) and legal regulations (e.g. GDPR).

 - Cybersecurity and Infrastructure;